 Oud perfumes are very well known here in Saudi Arabia.
-People either burn Oud wood chips as incense or wear the oil as a perfume.
+People either burn Oud wood chips as incense or wear the oil as perfume.
 It has a divine sweet, woody fragrance that stays around for hours.

 In Saudi Arabia, Oud wood is routinely burned in the home, especially when guests come around.
 Small pieces are put on hot coals in a special burner and the smoke from the burning wood is wafted onto the clothes and body.